YousifEhab/CPP-Mini-Projects/Midterm-Model-Exams/Group-B/Group-B.md

 #### (a) 8
 #### (b) 12
 #### (c) 11
-# 5- What is the output of the following
+# 5- What is the output of the following:
 ```
 int x = 10;
 if ( x > 0)